Upcoming Events...

 mailing list.

-The Living Lutheran is a magazine of the ELCA and Sinai Lutheran gifts the cost of
+The Living Lutheran is a magazine of the ELCA and their subscriptions are sent via

 A copy of a manuscript written by Sinai Pastor Theodore Johnson (1947-1954) about